How to Pay for Rehab for Drug or Alcohol Addiction

 The Affordable Care Act

 Insurance providers with marketplace plans must abide by the mandates of the Affordable Care Act (ACA).8 The ACA guarantees people receive coverage for essential benefits.8 Among these essential benefits is coverage for mental health and substance abuse treatment.9

-In addition, the Mental Health Parity and Addiction Equity Act is a law passed by Congress that guarantees that people with mental health or addiction issues receive just as good of care as they would for physical impairments.10
+In addition, the Mental Health Parity and Addiction Equity Act is a law passed by Congress which guarantees that people with mental health or addiction issues receive care that is just as good as that which they would benefit from for physical impairments.10

 Medicare and Medicaid